ArvinVeiyon/WFB-ng-for-all/Setup-HOWTO.md

 Also I recommend to add 470uF low ESR capacitor (like ESC has) between power and ground to filter voltage spikes.
 Be aware of [ground loop](https://en.wikipedia.org/wiki/Ground_loop_%28electricity%29) when using several ground wires.

-How to install WFB with bidirectional mavlink telemetry and IPoWB
+How to install WFB-NG with bidirectional mavlink telemetry and IPoWB
 --------------------------------------------------------------------
 1. Install [**patched** driver **v5.2.20**](https://github.com/svpcom/rtl8812au) for **realtek** cards.